Yuanyun-Yong/Help-Green-Our-Uni/README.md

    - Or not, since having a landfill compaction vehicle would not allow for finer sorting
    - Maybe set it up like a waste audit?
     - Have the scene start out at aa landfill, then take the approximate amount of trash needed for a waste audit (i.e. 8 trash bags?) and have them see the comparative difference
+    - Then move onto another scene where the game actually starts

  Gameplay:
 - Arrows as controls/ WASD?